 To inspect the product for defects and check for distortion of the fabrication.

-Non-destructive testing, includes Visual, MPI, DPI, Radiography and Ultrasonic and is conducted at the clients / specification request.
+Oldham Engineering can offer a variety of NDE techniques, including Visual, MPI, DPI, Radiography and Ultrasonic and is conducted at the clients / specification request.

 Visual inspection will begin before the first arc is struck.
 Materials will be examined to see if they meet specifications for quality, type, size, cleanliness and freedom from defects.